 The proposed triplane renderer consists of two distinct MLP heads, coarse and fine, for decoding the RGBs and densities.
-Given a 3D coordinate $\mathit{p} \in \mathbb{R}^{3}$, the decoder collects the tri-plane features at three axis-aligned projected locations of $\mathit{p}_{xy}, \mathit{p}_{yz}, \mathit{p}_{xz} \in \mathbb{R}^2$, using bilinear interpolation.
-We simply concat the tri-plane features across the different scales and aggregate by summation.
+Given a 3D coordinate $\mathit{p} \in \mathbb{R}^{3}$, the decoder collects the triplane features at three axis-aligned projected locations of $\mathit{p}_{xy}, \mathit{p}_{yz}, \mathit{p}_{xz} \in \mathbb{R}^2$, using bilinear interpolation.
+We simply concat the triplane features across the different scales and aggregate by summation.

-where $\texttt{intp}(\cdot,\cdot)$ bilinearly interpolates the features given the projected 2D coordinates, $\texttt{concat}(\cdot)$ concatenate the interpolated features, $f_\text{tri}(p) \in \mathbb{R}^{3C}$ is the feature to be processed by an MLP network to generate $c(p)$ and $\sigma(p)$, the color and density of a point. $\texttt{PE}(d)$ is the view direction after applying the positional encoding.
-Finally, the volume rendering ~\cite{max1995volumerendering} is applied to render the images using the two-pass hierarchical importance sampling method proposed by ~\cite{nerf}.
+where $\texttt{itp}(\cdot,\cdot)$ bilinearly interpolates the features given the projected 2D coordinates, $\texttt{concat}(\cdot)$ concatenate the interpolated features, $f_\text{tri}(p) \in \mathbb{R}^{3C}$ is the feature to be processed by an MLP network to generate $c(p)$ and $\sigma(p)$, the color and density of a point. $\texttt{PE}(d)$ is the view direction after applying the positional encoding.
+Finally, the volume rendering ~\cite{max1995volumerendering} is applied to render the images using the two-pass hierarchical importance sampling method proposed by NeRF~\cite{nerf}.